UPC/ravada/docs/INSTALL.md

 So it is 192.168.122.0 , netmask 24.
 Add it to your iptables configuration:

     -A INPUT -s 192.168.122.0/24 -p udp --dport 67:68 --sport 67:68 -j ACCEPT

+#Client

+The client must have a spice viewer such as virt-viewer.
+There is a package for linux and it can also be downloaded for windows.

 #Next